 All the women’s roles are well covered, with Joanna Roos’ Miss Lanier directing activities on the office floor with impressive precision.
 But the film is a particularly ripe opportunity to enjoy two remarkable actresses.
 Elizabeth Wilson contributes great work to too many movies to mention.
 The same goes for Beatrice Straight, who had an equally stellar career on the legit stage and is terrific in a lot more than just Poltergeist.
 Patterns was her first feature appearance, and she in no way looks her age of 42 years.
 Straight’s best film scene is her showstopper in Sidney Lumet and Paddy Chayefsky’s Network.
 It’s almost like a bookend to her dutiful corporate wife in Patterns.
-Instead of cheerleading a young go-getter, Beatrice’s character has been stuck with the guy (William Holden) for 25 years, locked out of his emotional life.
+Instead of cheerleading a young go-getter, Beatrice’s character in Network has been stuck with the guy (William Holden) for 25 years and locked out of his emotional life.
 Now she’s expected to play dead while Holden philanders with the cheap squab Faye Dunaway.
-Straight’s soliloquy reaming out Holden and demanding respect practically got a standing ovation in my first screening of the film.
+Straight’s soliloquy reaming out Holden and demanding respect practically was met with applause in my first screening of the film.
 She puts the same acting voltage into Patterns.

 Of course we all know that Fred and Nancy Staples eventually took over The Ramsey Company, changed its name and specialized in office supplies…